DhanushBabu18/methods-of-data-engineering/README.md

 3. Validates data integrity and consistency throughout the pipeline.

 ### Automated Workflow [here](.github/workflows/ci.yml)
-To maintain the reliability of our wildfire data pipeline, we have set up an automated workflow using GitHub Actions:
+To maintain the reliability of our data pipeline, we have set up an automated workflow using GitHub Actions:

 * **Continuous Integration Tests**: Automatically runs our test script upon every push to the main branch.Ensures any updates or modifications do not compromise the functionality and accuracy of the data pipeline.